 This monster was later scored at 328 2/8 inches, making him the No. 2 all-time, non-typical whitetail.
 It could've been the world record for years had it been found and measured sooner.
 Some have speculated the Hole-in-the-Horn should be the world record, but the buck may have lost some significant inches after drying and shrinking in a smoky bar for 40 years.
 The world will never know for sure.

 The Minnesota Monarch

-The same landowner allegedly found all these sheds, and said the buck appeared at the feed he left out for the deer every February.
-Interestingly, the man who found the sheds has retained his anonymity all these years and eventually sold the sheds off to a collector, so there are few details on theses findings.
+The same landowner allegedly found all the known sheds from the Minnesota Monarch.
+It's said the buck appeared at the feed he left out for the deer every February.
+Interestingly, the man who found the sheds has retained his anonymity all these years and eventually sold the sheds off to a collector.

-Granted, the buck would have been an estimated 10 years old at that point, so his antlers would be going downhill.
+In 1991, the Monarch vanished forever.
+No one is quite sure what happened to him.
+There are rumors he was shot by a female hunter that fall.
+But some believe that buck, which scored 228 4/8 inches to be the Monarch.
+The buck would have been an estimated 10 years old at that point, so his antlers would be going downhill.
 But without direct evidence to the contrary, we'd like to think the Monarch lived out his days and simply vanished into the wilderness, never to be seen or found again.